mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-4.md

 - Follow steps in <test-1.md> to make a purchase.
 - Verify user is able to see Success screen to confirm the purchase.

-On successfull purchase, in Stripe,
+On successful purchase, in Stripe,
 (manual)

 - Verify that user is created with subscription and payment details is updated under the customer's account
-- Verify pricing details and successfull purchase on Card is registered
+- Verify pricing details and successful purchase on Card is registered

-On unsuccessfull purchase, due to payment issue, in Stripe, (manual)
+On unsuccessful purchase, due to payment issue, in Stripe, (manual)

 - Verify if the User is created in stripe account.